-14.1 Antilock braking system (ABS)
+14.1 Anti-lock braking system (ABS)

-ABS unit 1, which consists of a hydraulic unit, brake electronics control unit, and return pump, is installed on the right vehicle side below the fuel tank.
+The ABS unit 1, which consists of a hydraulic unit, ABS control unit, and return pump, is installed on the right vehicle side below the fuel tank.
 One wheel speed sensor 2 is located in each case on the front and the rear wheel.